buds-lab/energystar-plus-plus/k12school.md

 Prepare features
 ----------------

-The final regression equation includes the following variables:  - Number of Workers per 1,000 Square Feet - Heating Degree Days times Percent of the Building that is Heated - Cooling Degree Days times Percent of the Building that is Cooled - Whether there is Energy Used for Cooking (1 = yes, 0 = no) - Whether the School is Open on Weekends (1 = yes, 0 = no) - Whether the School is a High School (1 = yes, 0 = no)
+The final regression equation includes the following variables: ï‚· - Number of Workers per 1,000 Square Feet - Heating Degree Days times Percent of the Building that is Heated - Cooling Degree Days times Percent of the Building that is Cooled - Whether there is Energy Used for Cooking (1 = yes, 0 = no) - Whether the School is Open on Weekends (1 = yes, 0 = no) - Whether the School is a High School (1 = yes, 0 = no)

 ``` r
 k12school = read.csv(paste0(filtered_dir, building_type, ".csv"))